Operator Product States on Tensor Powers of $C^\ast$-Algebras: Entanglement Kernel and the Reduced Space and State

-The algebra $\Aa_R$ can be reduced (quoted) in many different ways, but one of the practical values of the above particular reduction, which is the great insight supplied by \cite{FannesCMP1992}, is that $\Bb_\omega$ can be computed for a large class of interesting physical models.
+The algebra $\Aa_R$ can be reduced (quotiented) in many different ways, but one of the practical values of the above particular reduction, which is the great insight supplied by \cite{FannesCMP1992}, is that $\Kk_\omega$ and $\Bb_\omega$ can be computed for a large class of interesting physical models.

 \begin{example} {\rm Let $\omega_0$ be a state on $\Aa$ and let $\omega=\omega_0^{\otimes \ZM}$ be the product state on $\Aa_\ZM$.
 In this case,